rodrise1337/morphine-cnc/readme.md

 ## Installation

-Nosviak2 utilizes a MySQL database for storing data for its clients, this means you will have to install MySQL-server and setup and create your database and a database user for the cnc to access via.
+Morphine utilizes a MySQL database for storing data for its clients, this means you will have to install MySQL-server and setup and create your database and a database user for the cnc to access via.

 ### MySQL install for **Ubuntu 20.04**

- - As of Nosviak2 v1.2 the cnc will automatically create your database tables so
+ - As of Morphine v1.2 the cnc will automatically create your database tables so
- - you only need to install, Config & Create the database as Nosviak2 will do the rest.
+ - you only need to install, Config & Create the database as Morphine will do the rest.

     1. Install       `sudo apt install mysql-server`
     2. Start         `sudo systemctl start mysql.service`